 When the LIMS user login fails or the server encounters an error on login, the NovaSeq Control Software expects the redirect URL to contain the word ERROR.
 Upon identifying an error status on login, the NovaSeq Control Software does not attempt to retrieve the username and access token.

 Figure 15 – Unsuccessful Login Redirect URL

 https://limsserverlurl.illumina.com/Error?accessToken=&userName=

+Change History